FixTweet/FxTwitter/README.md

 Populate Sentry details in your `.env` to use Sentry in your product to catch exceptions.

 In 2023, Twitter began blocking posts with NSFW media from the guest API.
 We use a service binding code-named [elongator](https://github.com/FixTweet/elongator), which use empty Twitter accounts to make these requests successfully.
-This is an optional component and is only necessary for those who plan to support embedding NSFW media.
+This is an optional component and is only necessary for those who plan to support embedding NSFW tweets.
 This method also means you never have to pay Elon Musk to use Twitter's official API.

 ---

 ## Q&A

-### What's the difference between `fxtwitter.com`, `twittpr.com`, and `pxtwitter.com`?
+### What's the difference between `fxtwitter.com`, `twittpr.com`, and `fixupx.com`?

 They all run the exact same worker and function identically... mostly.

-`fxtwitter.com` is the primary domain these days, with `twittpr.com` as an alternative that allows for quick sed replacement. `pxtwitter.com` was our original domain, but we consider that to be deprecated now.
+`fxtwitter.com` is the primary domain, with `twittpr.com` as an alternative that allows for quick sed replacement for Twitter links.
+With `fixupx.com`, you can easily fix `x.com` links as well (Very short .com domains are expensive, sorry I didn't get something shorter)

-The way we handle this is that on post-deprecation posts linked using `pxtwitter.com`, instead of saying "FixTweet", it will have a notice that we've moved to `fxtwitter.com`.
-The embeds and redirects will still work, and posts posted before deprecation will not be unaffected at all, but it will gently encourage people to migrate by applying the notice to newer posts.

-`pxtwitter.com` was our original domain for the project, bought the day before we launched FixTweet (then known as pxTwitter).
-I was trying to find something memorable and `px` kinda sounds like "pix" or can mean "pixels" which is fitting as a service that can embed images, videos, etc. Not long after, I bought `twittpr.com` because it's easier to do sed replacement with on Discord (`s/e/p`), and because it had a `p` in it, it was sorta related to pxTwitter.
-They have always functioned identically.

-A couple weeks later, I acquired the `fxtwitter.com` domain from RobinUniverse and alongside this rebranded the project as FixTweet and shifted `fxtwitter.com` to be the primary domain instead of `pxtwitter.com`.
-Like the addition of `twittpr.com` this domain works identically to the others.

 ### How come embedding takes so long / is not working in Telegram?

 Telegram's embedding servers sometimes never even send us a request to embed a URL, possibly due to their servers being overloaded.
-If you have a link that is broken you can try one of FixTweet's other domains (`fxtwitter.com`, `pxtwitter.com`, `twittpr.com`) or use [Webpage Bot](https://t.me/WebpageBot) to try to clear the cache of the embed.
+If you have a link that is broken you can try one of FixTweet's other domains (`fxtwitter.com`, `twittpr.com`) or use [Webpage Bot](https://t.me/WebpageBot) to try to clear the cache of the embed.

 ### What if I don't want FixTweet to combine my post's images together with multi-image?